use-multi-intersection-observer

 Problem: Maintaining type safety with multiple dynamically named properties

-• Loses type inference when managing multiple observers manually
+- Loses type inference while managing multiple observers manually

-• Runtime errors from typos in property access
+- Runtime errors due to typos in property access

 // ✅ Full type safety and IntelliSense